You’ve probably been told that rats are nocturnal…which also leads you to wonder why you have seen a rat in your garden in daylight?

 The second thing you need to do is re-read this post because it gives you some excellent advice on what to do!

 Remember, rats can transmit diseases directly and indirectly.
-Having a rat in your garden or yard will expose hidden dangers to those who spend time in it.
+For example, having a rat in your garden or yard will expose hidden dangers to those who spend time in it.
 Children, elderly relatives too.

 Get rid of the rat or rats ASAP!